-- Committee Members indicated support for continuing to view Diversity from the perspective of "within the US."
+Several indicated support for continuing to view Diversity from the perspective of "within the US."
 Many agreed that the Diversity definition is NOT too narrowly defined, and includes more than race and ethnicity.
-Committee raised question of whether or not LGBT content fits Diversity definition. - The content mentioned above (gender, class, LGTB concerns) does fit; the human sexuality course currently awards Diversity credit. - Engineering is squeezed by the statewide core students do not have a lot of elective space to take General Education, THEN take an extra course for just Diversity.
+Someone asked if LGBT content fits Diversity definition.

+O'Sickey: The content mentioned above (gender, class, LGTB concerns) do fit.
+The human sexuality course currently awards Diversity credit.

+Lindner: Engineering is squeezed by the statewide core - students do not have a lot of elective space to take General Education, THEN take an extra course for just Diversity.
 AMH2020 definitely helped when it added Diversity.
 Proposal: Can people from this committee mentor faculty to encourage them to submit their courses for consideration of International and Diversity credit?

-- Not as long as Diversity is defined as "US only".
-Role of Islam in America can we really understand issues of terrorism without understanding other countries/cultures? - Sounds like the definition of International.
+Poceski: Not as long as Diversity is defined as US only.
+Role of Islam in America - can we really understand issues of terrorism without understanding other countries/cultures?

+Julian: that sounds like the definition of International.
 These lines do occasionally get blurred.

-Committee Discussion: Good Life course "Instructional Workshop" might be a good example of mentorship: explain to people the positives, discuss difficulties.

-- Maybe Committee is TOO close to the curriculum, and needs some outside group meetings. - The Committee may need to work specifically with departments to make sure that International and Diversity are not just "spice" added to courses, but are integral concepts. - Should courses be identified from the catalog proactively, and faculty encouraged to apply for General Education designation?
+Group discussion: Good Life course Instructional Workshop might be a good example of mentorship: explain to people the positives, discuss difficulties.
+Maybe we are TOO close to the curriculum, and need some outside group meetings.
+We may need to work specifically with departments to make sure that International and Diversity are not just "spice" added to courses, but are integral concepts.
+Maybe we need to look through the catalog to identify courses proactively, and ask faculty about applying for General Education designation?

-- Looking at AP test articulation, only 2 courses get Diversity designation. - It is always helpful to review definitions of International and Diversity designations.
+Looking at AP test articulation, only 2 courses get Diversity designation.

+O'Sickey: It is always helpful to review definitions of International and Diversity.
 Average undergraduate student brings 25 credits to UF.
-Even in Engineering (with tight schedules), they have some elective space that does not show up on the 8 semester plans, but the General Education Program needs to be mindful of students that come from high schools that do NOT offer as many accelerated mechanisms. - Bringing the conversation back to the original question: - Do Diversity or International designations need to be coupled with other General Education categories? - Do Humanities or Social Science concepts need to be covered in order to include Diversity or International content? - Some Design courses have empathy exercises to consider other people's perspectives in Design assignments.
-Could that count as Diversity? - Mentoring with faculty to submit General Education changes is not necessarily a good idea: the person we need to reach is the Undergraduate Coordinator, not the faculty member. - Are there unwritten requirements for a Diversity designation?
-The Committee discusses: HOW MUCH of a course must meet definition of Diversity or International. - Reviewing PHI2010 (state core course): it seems inappropriate to incorporate Diversity issues.
-There are upper division courses that do this (Race and Philosophy, for instance).
-It might be possible to rearrange Contemporary Moral Issues to include Diversity, but not Intro to Philosophy. - Is there a percentage requirement for content of Diversity or International? - Recommendation that the Committee continues in regards to what is written in the description of Diversity or International. - There is a "substantive-ness" that is not tied to a percentage.
-The Diversity or International content should not feel tacked on.
+Even in engineering with tight schedules, they have some elective space that does not show up on the 8 semester plans, but we need to be mindful of students that come from high schools that do NOT offer as many accelerated mechanisms.

+Julian: Bringing the conversation back to the original question: do we NEED to couple Diversity or International with other gen ed categories?
+Do they need to cover the Humanities or Social science concepts to include Diversity or International content?

+Some Design courses have empathy exercises to consider other people's perspectives in design assignments.
+Could that count as Diversity?

+Palmer: Mentoring with faculty to submit General Education changes is not necessarily a good idea: the person we need to reach is the Undergraduate Coordinator, not the faculty member.
+Are there unwritten requirements for a Diversity designation?
+Discussion ensues about HOW MUCH of a course must meet definition of Diversity or International.
+Reviewing PHI2010 (state core course): it seems inappropriate to incorporate Diversity issues.
+We have upper division courses that do this (Race and Philosophy, for instance).
+We might be able to rearrange Contemporary Moral Issues to include Diversity, but not Intro to Philosophy.
+Is there a percentage requirement for content of Diversity or International?

+Julian: We go on what we have (what is written in the description of Diversity or International).

-- o In Theatre Appreciation (THE2000) for instance, 50% of plays represented different populations or groups in US and it was decided "that is substantive." - Part of the problem is wanting faculty to change what they are teaching in order to obtain the designation.
+O'Sickey: there is a "substantiveness" that is not tied to a percentage.
+You do not want the Diversity or International content to feel tacked on.
+In Theatre Appreciation (THE2000) for instance, 50% of plays represented different populations or groups in US and decided "that is substantive."

+Poceski: Part of problem is wanting faculty to change what they are teaching to get the designation.
 This is counter-productive.
 Sounds intellectually dishonest.